-Asset quality will decline only moderately in reaction to macroeconomic challenges
+Asset quality declined only moderately in reaction to macroeconomic challenges

 SCB's sound asset quality is reflected in its baa2 Asset Risk score, which includes a three-notch downward adjustment from the a2 initial score.
-The adjustment considers concentration risks from the bank's high exposure to the automotive industry and legal risks in the context of consumer-friendly court rulings, for example, on the scope of fees and charges on current accounts.
+The adjustment considers concentration risks from the bank's high exposure to the automotive industry (see Exhibit below; Segment 'Mobility') and legal risks in the context of consumer-friendly court rulings, for example, on the scope of fees and charges on current accounts.
 In addition, the assigned score reflects our expectation of a moderate deterioration in asset quality owing to Germany's weakening operating environment.